 The Parties support the goals of each Tribe to achieve the revitalization of tribal subsistence and related economies during the period immediately following this Agreement.
 The Parties support the Tribes as they strive to meet a reasonable standard of living, a standard recognized in the reservation of tribal fishing and other related rights, until the fisheries are restored such that Full Participation in Harvest Opportunities are achieved.
 Funding provided in these sections is, among other purposes, intended to be used to assist the Tribes in developing the capacity to participate as grantees and in the Collaborative Management of the Fisheries Program described in Sections 9 through 13 above.

-The Non-Federal Parties shall support authorizations and appropriations in addition to existing funds, in the amount of \$65 million as estimated in Appendix C-2, to implement the Tribal Program for the first ten years following the Effective Date.
+The Non-Federal Parties shall support authorizations and appropriations, in addition to existing funds, as estimated in Appendix C-2 to implement the Tribal Program.

 32. Tribal Participation in Fisheries and Other Programs

 32.1.
 Purpose